Dabbling in Jet Lag

 Other Cool Mayan Ruins

-A majority of the Mayan ruins can be found in Mexico, but there are many other sites spread across Central American in other countries such as Guatemala, Honduras, and Belize.
+A majority of the Mayan ruins can be found in Mexico, but there are many other sites spread across Central America in other countries such as Guatemala, Honduras, and Belize.

 I have not yet had the opportunity to visit them all, but here are some others that I would definitely recommend.
 These are especially convenient if you are planning on making a loop that covers Mexico and Guatemala.